The Illusion of AI Expertise Under Uncertainty: Navigating Elusive Ground Truth via a Probabilistic Paradigm: Introduction

 Humans can rely on heuristics or mental shortcuts to make decisions which are often noisy under uncertainty \cite{kahneman_noise_2021, kahneman1982variants}.
-Uncertainty plays a vital role in medicine, shaping the diagnosis, treatment, and prognosis of disease \cite{Lichtstein2023, 10.1001/archinte.168.7.741, Kim2018-wz, Han2021-la, gawande2003complications, Esty_2024, Bhise2018-ku}.
-In diagnostic decision making, this uncertainty has often been likened to searching for a ``\textit{snowball in a blizzard}'' \cite{hatch2016snowball}.
-Yet, when comparing AI models to doctors, uncertainty is often ignored.
-Medical uncertainty can be the result of many factors, ranging from incomplete scientific data for certain conditions, lack of comprehensive information about a patient, complexity of clinical information, the probabilistic nature of certain outcomes, practical constraints such as time and cost \cite{Kim2018-wz, Helou2020-uv,Bhise2018-ku} and cognitive biases \cite{Saposnik2016}.
-As an example, when patients present with undifferentiated symptoms it is difficult for clinicians to identify a satisfactory explanation of the patient’s problem, especially under finite pragmatic constraints such as time and cost \cite{Helou2020-uv}.
-Despite the role of uncertainty in medicine, popular data sets such as MedQA \cite{jin2020disease} have a single definitive answer associated with each question in the dataset, which are then used to evaluate LLMs \cite{Singhal2025-kf}.
-Such datasets rarely capture the medical ambiguity encountered in practice.
-Recent works have begun to investigate the impact of human label uncertainty on model training and evaluation \cite{plank-2022-problem, elangovan2025beyond, fc4b0d04b6c84ca18949b746f604eb0b}, including the illusion that LLM-as-a-judge approximating human majority may be an artifact of high uncertainty in ground truth human labels \cite{elangovan2025beyond}.
-Stutz et al.\ \cite{STUTZ2025103556} also show that ignoring uncertainty leads to overly optimistic estimates of model performance for a dermatology dataset.
+Uncertainty is pervasive even in safety critical applications such as in medicine, where uncertainty remains a hidden component in the diagnosis, treatment, and prognosis of disease \cite{Lichtstein2023, 10.1001/archinte.168.7.741, Kim2018-wz, Han2021-la, gawande2003complications, Esty_2024, Bhise2018-ku}, due to a range of factors from lack of scientific data for certain conditions to lack of time \cite{Kim2018-wz}.
+Yet, when comparing AI models to experts such as doctors, uncertainty is often ignored.
+Recent works have begun to investigate the role of human label uncertainty on model training and evaluation \cite{9010969, plank-2022-problem, elangovan2025beyond, fc4b0d04b6c84ca18949b746f604eb0b}, such as the illusion that LLM-as-a-judge approximates human majority may be an artifact of high uncertainty in ground truth human labels \cite{elangovan2025beyond}.
+Stutz et al.\ \cite{STUTZ2025103556} show how ignoring uncertainty leads to overly optimistic estimates of model performance in dermatology.

-Our contribution in this paper is to provide a probabilistic model, to estimate the impact of uncertainty on evaluation.
+Our contribution in this paper is to provide a probabilistic paradigm, to estimate the impact of uncertainty on evaluation.
 We measure certainty through considering agreement on ground truth labels between multiple experts --- with high agreement implying high \textit{certainty}, and lower agreement corresponding to \textit{\textbf{un}certainty} in the data.
-When only one annotation is collected per item, the associated uncertainty is simply not quantified.
+Our probabilistic framework supports empirical results as well as simulations to demonstrate the following: